-The craftsmanship emphasizes various cultural heritage; a correlation between the Oriental and Occidental cultures will combine them into one harmonious and complementary entity, clearly identifying their differences but also, highlighting their similarities.
+The craftsmanship emphasizes various cultural heritage; a correlation between the Oriental and Occidental traditions combined into one harmonious and complementary entity, clearly identifying their similarities but also highlighting their differences.

 After moving to Venice, Marie Brandolini d'Adda found her passion in the art of glass blowing alongside local craftsmen and created her studio Laguna B. Today, Marcantonio, continues the footsteps of his beloved mother, by seeking the hidden art of glass and embracing the uniqueness of each designed piece.
 A craftsmanship practiced on the Venetian island of Murano, Laguna B produces a rare brilliance of molten glass by mastering blown, casted, rolled and molded techniques into all shapes of inspirational creation, associated with both chaos and form, randomness and precision, spirit and matter.
 Murano is history and Laguna B’s goal is to continue the history of Murano.
 Read more on lagunab.com or follow on @lagunab_official